Maceo Rigters: International career

 Rigters scored on his debut for the Netherlands national under-21 team on 5 February 2005 when he came on as a second-half substitute in a 3–0 win over Russia Under-21s, scoring the third Dutch goal.
 On 23 March he scored as the Dutch Under-21s drew 1–1 with Czech Republic Under-21s.

 He was called up by under-21 team coach Foppe de Haan as a last minute addition to the squad for the 2007 UEFA European Under-21 Football Championship on the eve of the tournament which was held in the Netherlands.
 Rigters played in all three group stage matches, a 1–0 win against Israel Under 21s and a 2–1 win over Portugal Under-21s to secure a semi-final spot and therefore qualify for the 2008 Summer Olympics.
 He won the penalty from which Ryan Babel scored the first Dutch goal and he scored the second Dutch goal of the match and was named Man of the match by UEFA.
 In the last group match against Belgium Under-21s, Rigters scored in a 2–2 draw.

 In the semi-finals against England Under-21s, Rigters scored a 90th-minute equaliser with a bicycle kick to take the match to extra time and eventually a penalty shoot-out, in which Rigters also scored as well, and the Dutch team won the shoot-out 13–12.
 He was also voted Man of the match for the second time.

 The Dutch went on to retain their 2006 title by beating Serbia Under-21s 4–1 in the final.
 Rigters scored the third goal, his fourth of the tournament, which put him ahead of England's Leroy Lita and gave him the Golden Boot as top scorer.
 After the tournament he was named in the UEFA Team of the tournament.

+Coaching career

+After retiring from professional football following his season at Gold Coast United in 2012, Rigters returned to Amsterdam.
+In October 2014 he rejoined ZSGOWMS—the club where he had begun as a youth player—as a player in the Derde Klasse, having approached the club himself during pre-season after two years without playing.

+Alongside his return to playing, Rigters pursued coaching qualifications and gained experience with youth players at Almere City.
+He went on to take charge of youth teams at ZSGOWMS and established Maceo Rigters Soccer Development, a football coaching school in Amsterdam.
+In the 2018–19 season, he was appointed head coach of the ZSGOWMS senior side, then competing in the Saturday Derde Klasse.

+In July 2021, Rigters was appointed coach of the under-21 side at Amsterdam club Zeeburgia.
+He was later named head coach of fellow Amsterdam club ASV De Dijk, then in the Saturday Derde Klasse, with Tareq Abed El Magied as his assistant, in February 2026.